CPCSC Level 1 Readiness: What Canadian Defence Suppliers Need to Do Before Attesting

 Cloud provider attestations are never collected.
 The team relies on Microsoft, AWS, or Google for several controls, then cannot produce the provider’s compliance documentation when asked.

-How Pilotcore helps
+How pilotcore helps

 Pilotcore runs a focused CPCSC Level 1 readiness assessment built around the operational outline on this page.
 The engagement produces: